na--/ebook-tools/README.md

   ```bash
   apt-get install file less bash coreutils gawk sed grep calibre p7zip-full tesseract-ocr tesseract-ocr-osd tesseract-ocr-eng python-lxml poppler-utils catdoc djvulibre-bin
   ```
 *Keep in mind that a lot of debian-based distributions do not have up-to-date packages and the scripts work best when calibre's version is at least 2.84.
-For earlier versions you have to set `ISBN_METADATA_FETCH_ORDER` to an empty string.*
+For earlier versions you have to set `ISBN_METADATA_FETCH_ORDER` and `ORGANIZE_WITHOUT_ISBN_SOURCES` to empty strings.*

 ## Docker